-From April 2013 your Housing Benefit may be cut if you are a Council or Housing Association tenant and your home is considered to be too large for you.
+Since April 2013 your Housing Benefit can be cut if you are a Council or Housing Association tenant and your home is considered to be too large for you.
 This does not apply to you if you are no longer of working age.

-If your home is considered to be too big for you, your Housing Benefit will be cut by:
+If your home is considered to be too big for you, your Housing Benefit is cut by:

 - 14% of your rent if you have one spare bedroom

 - 25% of your rent if you have two or more spare bedrooms.

 You can use the CAB bedroom calculator for social housing tenants to check if your home will be counted as too large for you.

 If you could previously afford to pay your rent without claiming Housing Benefit, but you start to need help because of a change in circumstances (eg if you lose your job) the rules about size restriction may not apply to you for up to 13 weeks.